chriscodingxyz/Cord-redo/README.md

 6. Sidebar components styled
 7. Updated whole app, made MovieContext.
 Also temporarily fixed most of the errors by adding any type (temporary)
 8. Fixed some issues with Genres, as there is a WHOLE genre list, and a movie specific one.
 Also the movie specific ones only mentioned Genre ID not name.
 Movielist and MovieItems have been styled.
 All filter/search components next. (padding/margin will still be updated towards the end)
+9. Deleted MobileTitle component and extracted away a new component, MobileHeader.tsx, this will allow a title prop to be passed for different pages.
+This also places the open/close sidebarnav button to the left of it.
+Also I decided to add a white background and fix it to the top for when users scroll, they always have option to display sidebar.
+Also updated sidebar z-index after realising an error